 Basic Research

 The main "instrument" that we use in our studies is quantitative electroencephalography (qEEG).
-This choice is based on the facts that it is at the same time fast, non-invasive, painless and precise measure of brain functional activity.
+This choice is based on the facts that it is at the same time fast, non-invasive, painless, precise, and direct measure of brain functional activity.
 The intimate, dynamic structure of this activity is information-rich about the underlying cellular and intercellular processing, brain physiological, cognitive and mental functions and resources, brain states and conditions.
 EEG, from one hand, reflects functional brain state which comprises dynamical processes, and from another hand, EEG may causally modify the functional architecture of the cortex thus affecting brain and body activity.

 qEEG is an exceptional tool for studying the neurocognitive processes underlying human behavior, cognition and consciousness because: